Mortgage recasting in Australia: What is it and how it works?

 What is it?

-A recalculation of your loan payment after a lump-sum contribution.
+A recalculation of your loan payment after a lump sum contribution.

-A separate transaction account linked to your loan.
+A separate transaction

 A feature of your loan that allows you to "redraw" extra payments.